 |The new command central.|

 |Orders processed and ready for UPS pick up|

-At the end of last year, Chris was moving out of the house he was renting and we were too big for my 1,200 sqft condo.
+At the end of last year, Chris was moving out of the house he was renting and we were too big for my 1,200 square foot condo.
 We officially needed to rent space.
 The question was where.
-We have a good friend in town that owns a building.
-The basement of the building had a 5,000 sqft space that needed a floor poured and heat/AC.
+We have a good friend in town that owns a building, and the basement of the building had a 5,000 square foot space that needed a floor poured and heat/AC.
 The heat was not big deal but the AC was a serious issue for two Canadians living in the Las Vegas heat.
 We took a look at the space and it was perfect.
 We agreed to have a floor poured and we would move in.
 Well, last minute it was decided the floor would not be poured.
 The space is in a medical office building, and the space will likely be used for a surgical center.
 Surgical centers need pipes in floors, which is why we had to hold off on the floor.
-With no time to spare and Order 10 wheels on their way from LA we made the decision to move in.
+With no time to spare and Order #10 wheels on their way from LA, we made the decision to move in.
 We used what we had and built a temporary space to process wheels.
-For now it's perfect.
-It's rough around the edges but it's perfect.
+For now, it's perfect.
+It's rough around the edges, but it's perfect.
 Soon enough we will move into a new place, but to be honest I wouldn't have it any other way.

 |The new warehouse before we moved in.
 Not too bad!|

 |Wheels after we unloaded a container.
 Sorted but type and build.|